rakeshbs/persona-gpt/README.md

 ```

 The `character.txt` file contains the description of how the chatbot should reply.
 You can modify the file to change character of the bot.

+The `data` directory contains all the stored conversations with the embeddings.